MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Using.md

 ## Assembly syntax

-The following syntax preloads .NET types from that assembly into a script at the beginning of execution.
+The following syntax loads .NET types from an assembly into a script at the beginning of execution.
 You must use a fully-qualified path to the assembly file.

 ```Syntax